Vamana/Carnatic-Beat-Identification/README.md

 ## Discussion of Results
 - Classic ML/AI classification tools have an accuracy of about 60% (random guess = 33%)
 - Neural networks have an accuracy of 50 to 66%.
+- About twice as accurate as random guess.
 - <b>Results are preliminary</b> due to the small dataset size and will most likely change as more data is generated.

 #### Comparison with Human Performance